 You think you’re safe?
 You think for one second you were safe on that date?
 You are worth nothing to him.
 You ARE nothing.
 He was just trolling for a hookup.
 He had no interest in you.
 Not really.
 Your desire for safety makes you WEAK.
 Your desire for safety SCREWS WITH YOUR RADAR, don’t you KNOW that?
 STOP looking for safety.
 Never ever lull yourself into a state of relaxation.
 And if you DO, we will make sure you pay a price for it.

 He offered safety for a couple of hours and then withdrew it.
 And look what happened.
 What would it feel like to have had BACKUP during the attack?
-What would it have been like to have NOT had to fend that attack off myself?
-I will never know what that it is like, I am on my own.
+What would it be like to have backup, support?
+I will never know what that is like, I am on my own.
 I am on my own.
 Not like this is news, I KNOW I am on my own, and I do fine on my own, and I’ve had to fight men off me before, but the date somehow opened up another possibility – and then immediately shut off that possibility – so much so that I had to punch some stranger in the throat less than a block away … and so now all I feel is how vulnerable I am.
 Not emotionally, but physically.

 Safety is not possible.
 It’s not for you.
 It’s not for you.
 How many times do we have to teach you this?
 Why do you still not get it?
 Don’t you understand by now that we will KILL you in order for you to finally get it?